adamfowleruk/mljs/planning.md

   - Test PAF file format
  - Nice to have: Widgets: Browse related Subjects in node diagram

+Targets for 1.1 Interim release (Nov 2013)
+ - DONE Widgets: Tag Cloud for a facet
+  - DONE Allow sorting by name ascending (currently bubblesort only works descending)
+ - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
+  - MS VirtualEarth address lookup?
+  - Accept radius as a property
+ - App builder gap closing
+  - DONE Ensure 'Sort by relevancy' shows in sort drop down, when configured in the search (achieved via 'states' in AppBuilder)
+  - DONE Check for sort order annotation[0] to use as title rather than automatically determining it from element name/order
+  - NA Achieved via Workplace not alterations to searchpage - Embedding charts within search page widget like AppBuilder
+  - NA Achieved via Workplace not alterations to searchpage - Support for multiple layouts in search page
+  - DONE Phrase searches - surround with "some quotes"
+  - TEST Support Fields for range constraints
+  - DONE BUG: Widgets: HighCharts - handle 'undefined' in label on pie charts (only happens on chartsearch page, not on workplace page)
+  - Core: Rework searchcontext
+   - Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independently, via searchcontext)
+   - Support compound search mode in V7 (options + search)
+   - (Doubtful) Check if structured query supports dynamic text query constraints with grammar (i.e. one term with grammar parsing)
+   - DEFERRED Do shadow query automatically in searchcontext rather than per-widget?
+   - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
+  - Widgets: Navigable charts / co-occurence - clicking sets facet value
+   - High charts column
+   - High charts line
+   - Pie segment
+   - DONE Co-occurence (Structured query mode only, not via searchcontext)
+    - DONE BUG: Default constraint options handling (set up search options method?) is causing tuples to return nothing every time
+  - Widgets: searchbar - Auto complete (suggestions), including constraint name suggestions
+  - Widgets: searchfacets - Split out listing/altering selected facets (as opposed to facet value list) in to own widget.
+E.g. to be used with chart/co-occurence pages with a facet list widget
+  - Widgets: HighCharts - Date time facet selection (column charts like markmail - allow vertical support (bar chart) too for better granularity)
+  - DONE dynamic and static: Date time bucketing
+  - DEFERRED Shadow queries (MLJS' alternative mechanism)
+  - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
+ - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
+ - IN PROGRESS Widget: RDB2RDF in test app
+  - Remove jQuery specific code
+  - DONE Check Roxy installation of REST extension works automatically
+  - DONE validate CSS works correctly on all pages
+ - IN PROGRESS Docs: Document all core concepts currently part of MLJS
+  - IN PROGRESS Docs: searchcontext object
+  - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
+  - Docs: documentcontext object
+  - Docs: tripleconfig
+  - Docs: semanticcontext
+  - Docs: Internal JSON formats used, and links to REST API ones exposed to end users (E.g. search results)
+   - search formats
+   - search options
+   - JSON internal predicate format
+   - JSON internal rdf type format
+   - JSON external rdf type format
+   - documentcontext.allowableProperty JSON
+   - search properties transform parameters sprops_opt.transformParameters
+   - sortOrder element/field/attribute spec
+  - DONE Core API jsdoc
+  - Widget API jsdoc
+ - Docs: Tutorials
+  - (Emil Zegers) RDB2RDF quick start tutorial
+  - (Emil Zegers) OpenLayers quick start tutorial
+ - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
+  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
+Need to add Title support somehow
+  - Add annotation support in constraints and facets, and use these in the searchfacets widget
+ - IN PROGRESS Core: Search Options builder
+  - hide sem:triple elements from snippet highlighting
+  - Don't return sem:triples documents at all by default
+  - DONE actually write the pathConstraint function!
+  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???

 Targets for 1.2 (Dec 2013)
  - Widgets: HighCharts
   - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base